Civil Liabilities of Board Members

 Negligence

-Board members may be held civilly liable for damages resulting from their negligent actions or failure to exercise due care in the performance of their duties.
-For example, if a board member fails to adequately oversee the company’s operations or make informed decisions, resulting in financial harm, they may be liable for the resulting losses.
+BOD members may be held civilly liable for damages resulting from their negligent actions or failure to exercise due care in the performance of their duties.
+For example, if a member fails to adequately oversee the company’s operations or make informed decisions, resulting in financial harm, they may be liable for the resulting losses.

 Mismanagement

-Board members can be held liable for damages caused by mismanagement of the company’s affairs.
+BOD members can be held liable for damages caused by mismanagement of the company’s affairs.
 This may include decisions that lead to financial losses, failure to comply with legal and regulatory requirements, or improper allocation of company resources.

 Breach of Contract

-Board members may be liable for breaching contractual obligations they have entered into on behalf of the company.
-For example, if a board member fails to fulfill their duties under a contract with a third party, resulting in financial harm to the company, they may be held liable for breach of contract.
+BOD members may be liable for breaching contractual obligations they have entered into on behalf of the company.
+For example, if a member fails to fulfill their duties under a contract with a third party, resulting in financial harm to the company, they may be held liable for breach of contract.

 Shareholder Actions